 It’s important to compare rates and loan terms from several small business lenders before completing a full application.
-Here are a few of our favorite lenders for short-term business financing:
+Here are a few lenders for short-term business financing:

 Offered as a service from PayPal, LoanBuilder is an online lender providing short-term loans to businesses that have been operating for at least nine months with at least $42,000 in annual revenue.
 Businesses do not need to have excellent credit to be eligible, and loans can be funded in as little as one business day.
 LoanBuilder does not charge origination fees, nor does it assess a penalty for paying off a loan early.